The Road to Geneva | Environmental Peacebuilding

-The Road to Geneva is an inclusive and consultative process to elevate and diversify voices in environmental peacebuilding, and to learn from regional insights leading up to the Second International Conference on Environmental Peacebuilding, taking place in Geneva in February 2022.
+The Road to Geneva is an inclusive and consultative process to elevate and diversify voices in environmental peacebuilding, and to learn from regional insights leading up to the Second International Conference on Environmental Peacebuilding, that took place in Geneva in February 2022.

 2nd International Conference on Environmental Peacebuilding

-The Second International Conference on Environmental Peacebuilding will take place in Geneva virtually from 1 to 4 February 2022.
+The Second International Conference on Environmental Peacebuilding took place in Geneva virtually from 1 to 4 February 2022.
 The Environmental Peacebuilding Association® (EnPAx™) and the Graduate Institute of International and Development Studies (IHEID) are convening the conference in partnership with the United Nations Environment Programme (UNEP), the Geneva Peacebuilding Platform, the Geneva Water Hub, the Geneva Environment Network, and the PeaceNexus Foundation.

-The Conference will feature five themes that draw attention to key environmental peacebuilding issues and their important interlinkages in the particular context of peace and conflict: Building the Evidence Base, Public Health, Business and Market, Rights and Justice, and Climate Change.
+The Conference featured five themes that draw attention to key environmental peacebuilding issues and their important interlinkages in the particular context of peace and conflict: Building the Evidence Base, Public Health, Business and Market, Rights and Justice, and Climate Change.

 Awards | Second International Conference on Environmental Peacebuilding

 The Road to Geneva Process

 In the run-up to this major conference, an inclusive and consultative process – The Road to Geneva – sought to elevate and diversify voices in environmental peacebuilding, while learning from regional insights.
 This process engaged practitioners, researchers, decision-makers, and students from around the globe in a series of flagship initiatives to showcase at the conference.
 The Road to Geneva featured regional, national, and thematic events on environmental peacebuilding.